OpenZeppelin/openzeppelin-contracts-docs/docs/docs/learn-about-utilities.md

 Want to check if an address is a contract?
 Use [`AddressUtils`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/utils/Address.sol) and `AddressUtils#isContract()`.

 Want to keep track of some numbers that increment by 1 every time you want another one?
-Check out [`AutoIncrementing`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/utils/AutoIncrementing.sol).
-This is especailly useful for creating incremental ERC721 tokenIds.
+Check out [`Counter`](https://github.com/OpenZeppelin/openzeppelin-solidity/blob/master/contracts/utils/Counter.sol).
+This is especailly useful for creating incremental ERC721 tokenIds like we did in the last section.